nasa-petal/search-engine/README.md

 `linear-svm.ipynb` classifies using a LinearSVC classifier.

 `scibert-ml.ipynb` faster SciBERT classifier, takes less time to train and generate predictions than `transformers-zs-nli-and-scibert.ipynb` most likely due to smaller max_token_length and no k-fold cross validation.
-Adapted from: https://curiousily.com/posts/multi-label-text-classification-with-bert-and-pytorch-lightning/
+Adapted from original work by Venelin Valkov: https://curiousily.com/posts/multi-label-text-classification-with-bert-and-pytorch-lightning/

 ## How to Use